-The findings and conclusions for the 2008-09 monitoring effort were consistent with previous years, showing limited impacts to the receiving water, sediment, and biological communities.
+With the exception of the infauna, the findings and conclusions for the 2009-10 monitoring effort were consistent with previous years, showing limited impacts to the receiving water, sediment, and trawl fish and macroinvertebrate communities.
 Plume-related changes in temperature, salinity, dissolved oxygen, pH, and transmissivity observed beyond the ZID were well within the range of natural variability.
 Low concentrations of bacteria in water contact zones, in concert with the limited distributions of ammonia and absence of associations of the wastewater plume with phytoplankton blooms, suggest that the discharge had no discernable impact on environmental or human health.
-The limited nature of these impacts was reflected in the healthy and diverse infauna, fish, and macroinvertebrate communities seen in the monitoring area outside the ZID.
-Invertebrate communities outside the ZID were normal and similar to reference areas in the Southern California Bight.
 The low levels of contaminants in fish tissues and the low incidents of external abnormalities and diseases in fish demonstrated that the outfall was not an epicenter of disease.